Homeschooled: A Comedic Lecture Series

 As with TED Talks, industry conferences and motivational speakers, some of tonight’s presentations were better than others, but all of the comics made us laugh in one way or another, and I think we learned a little something (intentional or otherwise) from each of them.
 That’s not bad for the $7 entry fee, so if you find yourself in the mood to laugh and learn something at the same time, check out the next Homeschooled at the Upright Citizens Brigade Theater for a different set of guests and an all-new collection of presentations!

-Andrew Andrews attended Homeschooled: A Comedic Lecture Series at Upright Citizens Brigade East in New York on Tuesday, January 10, 2017 @ 8:30pm to write this review.
+Andrew Andrews attended Homeschooled: A Comedic Lecture Series at Upright Citizens Brigade East in Manhattan on Tuesday, January 10, 2017 @ 8:30pm to write this review.